Career & Business Coaching Blog for Creatives & Entrepreneurs.

-The Clever Fox Planner is a miraculous little A5 all-in-one planner.
-You can use it as an agenda, daily, weekly and monthly planner, as a gratitude journal and even as a goal-setting tool.
-I’ve been using my Clever Fox Planner for a while now and I love it’s versatility.
-According to its designers – a team of five passionate online entrepreneurs – this planner is the solution for anyone looking to boost their productivity and hit their goals while becoming the best version of themselves at the same time (hello habit tracking!).
+The Clever Fox Planner Pro is a beautifully designed all-in-one planner that's perfect for students who want more than just a basic agenda.
+Now available in a bigger format and stunning rose gold edition, this planner gives you the space and structure to manage your academic life while also focusing on personal growth.
+You can use it as your daily, weekly, and monthly planner, gratitude journal, habit tracker, and goal-setting tool - all in one elegant package.
+According to its designers - a team of five passionate online entrepreneurs, this planner is the solution for anyone looking to boost their productivity and hit their goals while becoming the best version of themselves.

-The Clever Fox Planners has many featured I’m looking for in a planner.
+The Clever Fox Planners have many features I’m looking for in a planner.
 One of the most *clever* ones is its unmarked calendar that allows you to start with the planner any day of the year.
 But that’s not all.
-Each weekly overview comes with a habit tracking section, to-do list, main goal and priorities overview.
+Each weekly overview comes with a habit tracking section, to-do list, main goal, and priorities overview.
 There’s even room to reflect on your week’s wins and lessons learned.

 Emily Ley, mother-of-three and founder of The Simplified Planner, is a firm believer that simple is best.
 In this always-on-busy-world we live in, Simplified stands on the idea that there is more to life than overwhelm.
 Its mission is to inspire and empower women with the tools they need to simplify their lives so they create space for what really matters.